Racket involved in smuggling narcotics in ambulance busted: Punjab Police | Law-Order

 The police found two persons inside the vehicle, one posing as a patient, lying on a stretcher-like seat, and another sitting by him.
 The third one was driving the vehicle.

-When it was checked, police did not find any member of a medical team or oxygen cylinder, or even the first-aid kit in the vehicle, which stoked their suspicion.
+When they checked, police did not find any member of a medical team or oxygen cylinder, or even the first-aid kit in the vehicle, which stoked their suspicion.

-They took to doing a thorough checking of the ambulance, and came to find eight kg of opium hidden inside the pillow being used by the person posing as the patient, said police.
-The three accused were identified as Ravi Srivastava, from Uttar Pradesh, Harinder Sharma, a resident of Mohali, and Ankush, a resident of Chandigarh, said police.
-A case under relevant sections of the Narcotic Drugs and Psychotropic Substances Act, 1985 has been registered against them, they said.
+They took to doing a thorough checking of the ambulance, and came to find eight kg of opium hidden inside the pillow being used by the person posing as patient, said police.

+The DIG said as the Punjab Police have strict directions from the Chief Minister to root out drug menace from the state, Mohali Police have busted an inter-state module engaged in smuggling of narcotics.

+He said the instance has raised serious concern about misuse of emergency services.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)